How to Compress Images for Website SEO

 - Choose your compression level:

-- High: 60-80% reduction for less critical images
+- High: 60 to 80% reduction for less important images

 - Preview the before/after comparison